+Value Description

-Value Description W Write leader, as per proxy routing.
-In this case leader is maintained by subgroup Raft instance. generation corresponds to write_leader_version of respective bdr.node_group_routing_info record.
-S Subscriber-only group leader.
+- Write leader, as per proxy routing.
+In this case leader is maintained by subgroup Raft instance. - generation corresponds to write_leader_version of respective bdr.node_group_routing_info record. - Subscriber-only group leader.
 This designated member of a SO group subscribes to upstream data nodes and is tasked with publishing upstream changes to remaining SO group members.
-Leader is maintained by top-level Raft instance.
+Leader is maintained by top-level Raft instance. - generation is updated sequentially upon leader change.